 NorCal Valuation Inc.

-provides comprehensive USPAP Machinery and Equipment Appraisal Reports
+helps Attorneys, BV Appraisers and CPAs with values they can depend on—providing comprehensive USPAP Machinery and Equipment Appraisal Reports

 Principal, Jack Young, ASA, CPA